MohammedAshikM3003/gamified-learning-platform/FIREBASE_SETUP.md

 5. Select or create a Google Cloud project
 6. Configure the consent screen if needed

+### Step 3.1: Authorize Your Deployment Domains

+1. In Firebase Console, go to **Authentication** -> **Settings** -> **Authorized domains**
+2. Add every deployed frontend hostname you use, including your Vercel production domain
+3. Keep `localhost` for local development

+If this step is skipped, Firebase will reject Google sign-in with `auth/unauthorized-domain` on Vercel.

 ### Step 4: Test the Implementation

 1. Start the development server: